keeganmilsten/Elementary-Arch/README.md

 - Once the program is done running in the terminal, (aka. the terminal stops with this as it's last line: `Terminal=false`) Just press CTRL+D and close the terminal

 Now everything is done!
-To activate the changes, just open up gnome-tweak-tool and set your shell theme and gtk theme to MacOS-Sierra.
+To activate the changes, just open up gnome-tweak-tool and set your shell theme and gtk theme to MacOS-Sierra with your icon theme being La-capitaine-icon-theme.
 Then, just search for 'Panther' and add it to your dock.

 # Enjoy!